jxzhangjhu/MatDesINNe/README.md

 # MatDesINNe

-This is the official repository to the paper "[Inverse design of two-dimensional materials with invertible neural networks](https://arxiv.org/abs/2106.03013)" by Victor Fung, Jiaxin Zhang, Guoxiang Hu, P. Ganesh, Bobby G. Sumpter.
+This is the official repository to the paper "[Inverse design of two-dimensional materials with invertible neural networks](https://www.nature.com/articles/s41524-021-00670-x)" in [npj computational materials](https://www.nature.com/npjcompumats/) - Naure, by Victor Fung, Jiaxin Zhang, Guoxiang Hu, P. Ganesh, Bobby G. Sumpter.

 ## Abstract
 The ability to readily design novel materials with chosen functional properties on-demand represents a next frontier in materials discovery.
 However, thoroughly and efficiently sampling the entire design space in a computationally tractable manner remains a highly challenging task.
 To tackle this problem, we propose an inverse design framework (**MatDesINNe**) utilizing invertible neural networks which can map both forward and reverse processes between the design space and target property.